 Finance is a core discipline within the Telfer School of Management.
 Students examine the theoretical and analytical basis of corporate finance, financial instruments, portfolio management, inter-temporal trade-offs, asset valuation and risk management.
-The field provides students from business, economics and other related disciplines with a means to pursue graduate studies.

 Our Faculty Members

 Here is a list of our current faculty members.
 We encourage all potential students to visit our homepages to learn more about the research we are conducting.
 Google Scholar and other databases (ABI/INFORM, EBSCO Business Source Complete) are also excellent ways to learn about our publications.
 We also encourage applicants to contact us personally so that we can ensure the best possible fit for our common research interests.

 For information about the PhD program as a whole, please feel free to contact the Graduate Office by e-mail at

 - Adelphe Ekponon, PhD (Available for co-supervision only)